On 'Pod Save America,' Will Smith says he might step into politics one day

 "I will certainly do my part, whether it remain artistic or at some point venture into the political arena," said Smith.

 As to the timing, he was unsure, saying, "For now, let that office get cleaned up a little bit.
-I'll consider it at some point down the line."
+I'll consider that at some point down the line."

 Smith for now is focused on his latest project, "Amend: The Fight for America."